The Marquis Fellowship and The Marquis Scholarship

 Lafayette seeks students who have demonstrated intellectual curiosity in addition to their superior academic achievement.
 Curriculum, grades, rank in graduating class, and scores on standardized tests are all considered.
 Furthermore, the College looks for students creatively engaged in the life of their communities and who, like the College’s namesake, have “made a difference” through significant accomplishments in school and community.

-Scholarship offers are typically made to students who are at the top of their graduating class in the most demanding curriculum available, with SAT scores (Critical Reading and Math) in the low 1400’s or better or ACT Composite score of 32 or better.
+Fellowship and scholarship offers are typically made to students who are at the top of their graduating class in the most demanding curriculum available, with standardized test scores above the mean for admitted students (see the profile of the most recently admitted class).

 Lafayette offers athletic scholarships in 11 sports: